rdmpage/citation-matching/README.md

 The parser uses regular expressions.
 The output includes XML-style tagging so that if we move to approaches such as CRF we can easily generate training data.

-Need to be able to parse lists of pages, plates, figures, etc., See `fsa.php` for ideas.
+Need to be able to parse lists of pages, plates, figures, etc., See `collation_parser.php` for ideas.
+The term “collation” is borrowed from IPNI.

 ### Matching containers